We wait over 10 years for a red panda cub… and then two come along at once!

 Our keepers were overjoyed to find the two adorable additions nestled together shortly after their birth on Friday 18th June and have left mum, Alina, and dad, Tao Tao to care for their young naturally.

-After their first health checks it has been confirmed that the duo are a boy and a girl.
+After their first health checks it has been confirmed that the duo are a boy and a girl, they have been named Kai amd Ember.
 First time mum Alina, who is two years old arrived at Blackpool Zoo during the first national lockdown and settled in very well with eight-year-old Tao Tao.
 Red Pandas breed in spring and summer and cubs are born following a three-month gestation period.

 Luke Forster, Section Head of Birds, Reptiles and Small Mammals at Blackpool Zoo, was delighted when he first saw the babies.
 He said: “It is wonderful to see Alina and Tao Tao become parents for the first time together.